-working with children I agree to follow these guidelines. inconsistent with these guidelines will result in my remove • Volunteer's Printed Name (please print all names of volunteers from your household) Volunteer's Signature Date
+My signature confirms that I have read this Volunteer Handbook and that a as a volunteer working with children I agree to follow these guidelines.
+I understand that any action inconsistent with these guidelines will result in my removal as a volunteer.

+Volunteer's Printed Name (please print all names of volunteers from your household)

+Volunteer's Signature

+Date